 5. Great Basin National Park in Nevada

 Take camping to the next level by pitching a tent on snow rather than dirt in Great Basin National Park.
-Wheeler Peak Scenic Drive and Baker Creek Road close to cars and bikes for the season, turning into thoroughfares for snowshoers and skiers.
-Camp at Wheeler Creek Campground at no charge, or spend a few nights in the backcountry.
+Wheeler Peak Scenic Drive closes to cars and bikes for the season, turning into a thoroughfare for snowshoers and skiers.
+Camp at Lower Lehman Creek Campground for $20/night, or spend a few nights in the backcountry.
 Rent snowshoes at the Lehman Caves Visitor Center—tours of the caves are offered year-round—and set out on one of the National Park Service’s suggested routes, such as the Lehman Creek Trail with views of Wheeler Peak or the 7.5-mile Pole Canyon/Timber Creek Loop Trail for novice and intermediate snowshoers.
-For current snow and trail conditions, call (775) 234-7510.
+For current snow and trail conditions, email [email protected].

 6. Yellowstone National Park in Wyoming

 When roads in Yellowstone are too icy, hitch a ride to the park’s most popular sites and past its beloved bison with one of the area’s many snowcoach services—a passenger vehicle with beefy snow tires, windows big enough for panoramic views, and a driver spouting the park’s history and facts.
 Go on a winter wildlife safari or photography expedition with Yellowstone National Park Lodges.
 Or get a lift past Fountain Paint Pot, Biscuit Basin, Old Faithful geyser, and other stops in the geothermal zone with Yellowstone Vacations.
 For a more immersive, open-air experience, opt for a guided snowmobile tour.